 This month North America is “springing forward” an hour while Europe and other countries in the northern hemisphere follow 2 weeks later (March 27th).
-Those of us who live in one of the 70 countries that participate in daylight-saving time (DST) are going to lose an hour of sleep.
-(Those of you in the southern hemisphere who are gaining an hour, enjoy the gift of an hour extra sleep!)
+Those of us who live in one of the 70 countries that participate in daylight saving time (DST) are going to lose an hour of sleep.

 The hour switch isn’t ideal for anyone, but it can be especially hard on those of you who enjoy the “work hard, play hard” ethos.
 So to help you get ready, a few tips to ensure the hour time difference adjustment will be as smooth as possible.